 The key management personnel of the Company comprise the Chairman, Executive Directors and non-Executive Directors.
-The compensation of key management personnel can be found in the table on page 73 of the Remuneration Committee report.
+The compensation of key management personnel can be found in the Remuneration Committee report.
 Certain key management personnel also participate in the Group's share-based incentive programme (note 25).
-Included within the share-based payment expense, and detailed in the Remuneration Committee report, is a charge of £3m (2016/17: £2m) relating to key management personnel.
+Included within the share-based payment expense, and detailed in the Remuneration Committee report. is a charge of £3m (2016/17: £2m) relating to key management personnel.